AdriBesson/gcpgd/README.md

 or [download a zip archive](https://github.com/AdriBesson/gcpgd/archive/refs/heads/main.zip).

 ## Usage
-The `reproduce_all_experiments.py` script is the entry point for reproducing all experiments described in the paper.
+The `reproduce_all_experiments.py` script is the entry point for 1) reproducing all experiments described in the paper; 2) performing some more experiments for exploratory purpose (e.g. looking at the regularity of the Cadzow denoiser through its Lipschitz constant).
 It supports several subcommands depending on which claim or figure you wish to validate.

 ### Subcommands
 * **`rate`**: Certificate -> rate: measures the per-cycle rate of the inner alternating projections vs. the prediction $c^2$ from the nontangentiality certificate (Definition 2, Lemma 2, Thm 1(iii)).